shymega/jvm-rs/README.md

 ## Status

-This project is delayed right now, as it is waiting on several things-
+This project is delayed right now, as it is waiting on several things:

 1. @shymega (Me) to read through the JVM specification and then plan how to implement the JVM.

 - Free time.
 I'm at college this year, studying many aspects of my courses and bogged down with assignments.

-Maybe by Gravmass time, I will have time to sit down and hack on this.
+UPDATE: Still bogged down with assignments, but I HAVE got the opcodes in an Enum.
+Frickin' loads of 'em.

 ## Usage